Liedev/myAnimeTracker/README.md

 Following features where available:
 1. Login
 2. Admin/ User Area
-3. Admin could create, add, delete and adjust a show and episode of that show
+3. Admin could create, add, delete and adjust a show or episode of that show